CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Results: Optical diagnostics sensitive to the ionization source

 Even though the \oiii/\oii\ versus \oi/\oiii\ diagram can be a very good tool to understand the role of shocks and separate SF from harder mechanisms, it can also have drawbacks. \oi~$\lambda$6300 is produced in the warm transition region between the fully ionized gas and neutral gas \citep{osterbrock06,draine11}.
 As such, it traces the external parts of \hii\ regions, close to the ionization front, where shocks and non-equilibrium heating are important \citep{dopita03,dopita13}, which makes it difficult to predict \oi~$\lambda$6300 in photoionization models \citep{dopita13}.
 Furthermore, \oi~$\lambda$6300 is generally a faint emission line (this makes it even more tricky to disentangle a broad second component).
-These implications affect the reliability of diagnostic plots that take \oi~$\lambda$6300 into account.
-Nevertheless, an \oi~$\lambda$6300 enhancement could still represent a sign of ionizing mechanisms other than SF.
+Nevertheless, an observed \oi~$\lambda$6300 enhancement could still represent a sign of ionizing mechanisms other than SF. {Overall, the values of the discussed oxygen line ratios are mostly consistent with SF models, further confirming the lack of strong ionizing shocks and/or AGN activity in the CLASSY galaxies.}